 Bardon Ridge is good because its pretty flat all the way to Menai then Bangor Shopping Center and to the beginning of the hill down to Illawong.
 The other good thing about Bardon Ridge is that it has a very modern pump track to exhaust the teenagers.
 Here are the pictures of the ride from Menai.
 See trail on map here >>

-If you ride to Sutherland, there is more great trails you can take and that is to head downhill to the Como Bridge and then ride across that and into Oatley station.
+If you ride to Sutherland, there are more adventures including head downhill to the Como Bridge and then ride across that and into Oatley station.
 You are going to go down some steep hills so the train is a very good idea to get home.
-My route hugs the railway line and requires you to lug your bike up 50 steps at one point as the road runs out.
-Roads are only a bit busy when you are heading downhill so drivers will treat you well.
+One of our routes hugs the railway line and requires you to lug your bike up 50 steps at one point as the road runs out.
+Much better to do this heading downhill so drivers will treat you well.

 The Oatley Area